manifold-systems/manifold/docs/manifold-templates.md

 <%@ directive-name %>
 ```

-Here are the valid types of directives:
+Here is a summary of all the ManTL directives.
+A more detailed description of each directive follows.

 <style>
 table {